rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 lengthOf(ms), cardinalityOf(ms)

-* "length" will be used to refer to the number of elements
+* "length" will be used to refer to the number of components
 * i.e. "length" is understood to be synonymous to "cardinality"
-* i.e. "length" reflects a sequence-based perspective on a mutliset
+* i.e. "length" reflects a sequence-based perspective of a mutliset
 * i.e. "length" is not understood to imply any order

 clarification